 They walk the talk.
-Leaders who inspire are very aware that their example is the primary means of inspiring their followers.
-They know their example is the main creator of culture in the organization.
+Leaders who inspire are very aware that their example is the primary means of motivating their followers.
+They know their example is the leading creator of culture in the organization.
 They model loyalty, honesty, transparency and responsibility for their followers to emulate.

 You can count on these leaders to always tell you the truth, as difficult as that may be at times.
 They take ownership of their failures without blaming others.
 Inspirational leaders don’t wear masks; you see them for who they really are.
 They are not interested in trying to impress but always seek to be real.

 They are good listeners.
 Leaders who inspire know the value of being a good listener.
 They seek first to understand rather than to be understood.
 Good listening takes time, and emotional and mental energy.
 Good listening makes the speaker feel heard, respected and valued.
 Leaders who inspire have a way of making you feel like you are the most important person to them when you are speaking to them, on the phone or through social media.

 They praise sincerely.
 Leaders who inspire know how to be sincere with their praise.
 They know how to see and acknowledge the good work in their followers.
-They also have an eye for seeing potential excellence in their followers and are able to praise them for what they already see.
+They also have an eye for seeing potential excellence in their followers and are able to praise them for those characteristics and possibilities.

-Inspirational leaders do not overlook the ordinary things their followers do but express sincere thanks and appreciation to their followers even for doing the very things they were hired to do.
-Leaders who inspire know only too well that it is not money that gets the best out their followers, but how valued and respected they are made to feel by their leader.
+Inspirational leaders do not overlook the ordinary things their followers do, but express sincere thanks and appreciation to their followers even for doing the very things they were hired to do.
+Leaders who inspire know only too well that it is not money that gets the best out their followers but how valued and respected they are made to feel by their leaders.

 They are always learning.
 “Know it all” leaders are never inspirational.
 Rather they are often viewed as overbearing and difficult to converse with.
 On the other hand, inspirational leaders are aware that they are always learning.
 They are always open to learning from those they lead; they invite their followers to offer suggestions, make presentations, and speak with them one-on-one.

-If you would like help in achieving your goals as a leader or in any area of your life, call us at 208-880-0307 or email us at firstname.lastname@example.org to schedule a complimentary coaching session.
+If you would like help in achieving your goals in any area of your life, call us at 208-880-0307 or email us at firstname.lastname@example.org to schedule a complimentary coaching session.
 To read Errol’s other posts, visit Christ-Centered Life Coaching.